($1,039) Cost to ship a car from Kansas City, MO to Boston, MA

 The time of the year

-The time of year and weather conditions in Kansas City and Boston play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Kansas City and Boston can impact car shipping prices.

 Kansas City is in an area of the country with a lot of storms, very hot summers, and very cold winters.
 Therefore, there's chance that your move will be affected by the weather.
 Check the forecast ahead of time to plan accordingly.
 Remember, moves often require spending many hours outdoors.